geeksblabla/geeksblabla.com/blablas/ep23/index.md

 00:02 - Introduce guests

-00:05 - How was your first step on the tech
+00:05 - How was your first step on the tech?

 00:14 - Was your family against your choice of IT field?

-00:20 - What is the reason that kept you continue on the IT field?
+00:20 - What is the reason that kept you continue in the IT field?

-00:24 - What does it feel like to be women working on IT field?
+00:24 - What does it feel like to be a women working on the IT field?

-00:30 - What is the advice to give a woman who wants to start on the IT field?
+00:30 - What is the advice you can give to a woman who wants to start in the IT field?

 00:32 - How to make women more active in a community?